 Stimulating Imagination and Creativity

 A natural playground is a good place to play hide and seek or a game that children create themselves.
-A varied landscape accompanied by wooden buildings such as a tree house or a bridge can encourage children to use their imagination and play "Let's Pretend" games.
-So can structures that they build themselves, like tents and other shelters.
+A varied landscape accompanied by wooden items such as a tree house or a bridge can encourage children to use their imagination and play "Let's Pretend" games.
+Structures that they build themselves, like tents and other shelters, can also stimulate the imagination.
 Children are frequently observed using the objects and landscape in a natural playground to act out the stories that they create.
 Their cast of characters usually includes other children as well as themselves.

 Playground PhotosClick thumbnail to view full-size

 Natural play areas with a variety of landscape features and objects can help children develop physical fitness and strength as well as balance and coordination skills.
 The children exercise as they run along trails or over grass, jump over or from objects, roll down hills, crawl through tunnels and under other structures, and climb over logs, tree stumps, boulders, and other items.
 Bigger playgrounds may offer more opportunities for exercise than smaller ones, however.

 The space available for a playground is an important factor to consider when designing the area.
 Crowding too many landscaped structures into the area may not be a good idea, even when the structures resemble ones found in nature.
 Children need room to run.

 There is one disadvantage to a natural playground that should be kept in mind, although it's not really a disadvantage at all.
 Children need to feel free to get messy and muddy in a natural play area and parents and teachers need to feel comfortable accepting this.

 A natural playground may also be a good place for nature study, depending on the type and number of plants that it contains and the animals that it attracts.
 The presence of even a few plants will attract insects and other invertebrates.